Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we have established decoupled FCLTs for two-time-scale SA, representing a significant advancement over prior single-point decoupled convergence results.
 Our results provide a more comprehensive characterization of the interdependence between different time scales.
-While the decoupling primarily pertains to the convergence rates, the limiting trajectory of the slow-time-scale update remains intrinsically influenced by the fast-time-scale update through the parameters in the associated limiting SDEs.
+While the decoupling primarily pertains to the convergence rates, our separate limit theorems for the two time scales also offer an alternative perspective on decoupled convergence: one can derive an FCLT for each time scale in isolation, and the other time scale affects the limit at most through the coefficient matrices of the corresponding limiting SDE.

 To achieve decoupled FCLTs, we have introduced a novel auxiliary sequence that effectively mitigates the primary influence of the fast-time-scale update on the slow-time-scale dynamics.
 We would believe this auxiliary sequence can serve as a useful tool for further investigations into two-time-scale algorithms.